 Ann and Nancy Wilson

-Featuring the only sisters on this list, for over four decades Heart carried the rock and roll torch for all female rockers.
+Featuring the only sisters on this list, for over four decades Heart carried the rock and roll torch for all-female rockers.
 Selling over 35 million records, they are arguably the most successful sister act of all time.
-Sadly, the band is currently on “hiatus,” after an odd incident where Ann’s husband physically assaulted Nancy’s twin 16-year-old boys backstage at a concert) but have since reconciled and completed a very successful run of 2019 tour dates.
+The sisters stopped touring at the end of 2016 (due to an odd incident where Ann’s husband physically assaulted Nancy’s twin 16-year-old boys backstage at a concert) but have since reconciled and completed a very successful run of 2019 tour dates.

 Malcolm and Angus Young

 For over 40 years, the brothers Young ruled the rock world, selling over 200 million albums worldwide.
-Only illness has separated them – in 2014, it was announced that Malcolm was retiring from AC/DC due to dementia.
+Only illness had separated them – in 2014, it was announced that Malcolm was retiring from the band due to dementia.
 Sadly, he passed away in November of 2017.

 01 Van Halen